Risk Evaluation for Formaldehyde

 Risk Evaluation Findings

-EPA preliminarily finds that formaldehyde poses unreasonable risk to human health.
-However, EPA notes that these risks may not apply to everyone, everywhere and describes some of the sources of uncertainties in EPA’s findings.
+EPA has determined that formaldehyde presents an unreasonable risk of injury to human health under its conditions of use (COU) because of acute inhalation and dermal exposures.
+EPA also identified cancer and other chronic risk due to long-term inhalation of formaldehyde.
+EPA notes that these risks may not apply to everyone, everywhere and describes some of the uncertainties in EPA’s findings.
+However, EPA has high confidence in the overall conclusions of the risk evaluation.

-Due to its varied sources, people are routinely exposed to formaldehyde in indoor and outdoor environments, often from more than one source at a time.
-High levels of exposures to formaldehyde can cause health problems when inhaled and if it is absorbed into the skin.
-Inhaling high levels of formaldehyde for a short period of time can cause sensory irritation such as eye irritation.
-Inhaling formaldehyde for longer periods of time can damage the lungs and increase asthma and allergy-related conditions, sensory irritation, reproductive toxicity, and cancer.
+Due to its many and varied sources, people are routinely exposed to formaldehyde in indoor and outdoor environments, often from more than one source at a time.
+Studies in people demonstrate that exposure to formaldehyde for a short period of time, such as for 15 minutes (called an acute exposure) cause sensory irritation such as eye and respiratory inflammation.
+Sensory irritation effects go away when exposure stops.
+Inhaling formaldehyde for longer "chronic" periods of time can reduce lung function and increase asthma and allergy-related conditions, and cancer.
 Skin contact with products containing formaldehyde can also cause allergic reactions.
+Formaldehyde is not expected to persist in water or soils based on its physical and chemical properties; therefore, it is not expected in groundwater or surface water used for drinking water.

 Background on Formaldehyde